 These books take their time, unfolding in a carefully layered series that follows their own rhythm – their eigenzeit, (German for “own time” or “self-time”): the time inherent to a process.
 It’s the rhythm through which life remembers its own way and offers us the pause to response within it.
 Bread must rise (unless unleavened, of course), relationships must ripen, water finds its course, even a simple chore takes the time it needs to be done well.
 Every act of becoming carries its natural pace; the slow, sometimes improvised tempo of understanding that deepens through participation and reveals the world as it recollects itself in us.
 Rush a process beyond its eigenzeit, and you lose what makes it whole.

 To live within our eigenzeit is to move in rhythm with time itself – momentum held with patience, the way life remembers its own coherence.
 Time, when lived with attention, becomes remembrance in motion.
-It provides the breathing room to choose our responses instead of controlling our outcomes.
+It provides the breathing room to choose our responses instead of controlling our outcomes; it allows love its space to inspire inner confidence we take into the world.
 We can’t force insight into bloom; we can only tend the soil and nurture its rhythm as it reveals itself.
 This is true of reading, too.
 True of learning.
 True of living.

 The Lifelook series embraces that rhythm: the balance of patience in motion, allowing things their time while moving in steady participation with life’s unfolding.
 It's the nothingness of potential steadily at work.
 Also, I work full-time and try to show up for my family of four (plus two dogs).
 So the time to do these things stretches naturally, as most meaningful things do.